ADGEfficiency/course-starter-python/neuapp/blog/make.md

 ## Our pipeline

-We will build a data pipeline - using Python scripts as mock for real data tasks - with data flowing from left to right:
+We will build a data pipeline - using Python scripts as mock for real data tasks - with data flowing from left to right.

+Our ingestion step creates raw data, and our cleaning step creates clean data:

 <center>
   <img src="/make/data.png" width="80%" align="center">